Shared expressions

 Shared expressions can be very useful for parametrization during modeling.

-section by defining the CMUT membrane thickness and radius as shared expressions. - Then, proceed to the
+- CMUT membrane thickness and radius are defined as shared expressions

 density